w3f/polkadot-wiki/docs/general/polkadot-v2.md

 permanent core assignment and an intermittent one, for example, in a period of high demand to send multiple blocks to multiple cores at the same time slot to reduce latency.
 Combining coretime across multiple cores is achieved through [elastic scaling](../learn/learn-elastic-scaling.md).

 Below is an example of two rollup chains accessing two separate Polkadot cores.
 The CPU load diagram shows that Chain 1 uses Core 1 computation at 100% while Chain 2 uses Core 2 at 25%.
+Rollups produce blocks every 6 seconds using the pipelining feature (i.e. asynchronous backing).

 <div align="center"> <img src="../../assets/one-core-full.png" style="width:400px;" alt="Two Cores Diagram"> </div>